 mount command.
 Then try mounting after restarting NFS service at the client using the below command.

 # service nfs restart Shutting down NFS daemon: [ OK ] Shutting down NFS mountd: [ OK ] Shutting down NFS quotas: [ OK ] Shutting down RPC idmapd: [ OK ] Starting NFS services: [ OK ] Starting NFS quotas: [ OK ] Starting NFS mountd: [ OK ] Starting NFS daemon: [ OK ] Starting RPC idmapd: [ OK ]

 Also read : How to restart NFS step by step in HPUX

-Even if this didnt solve your issue, final step is to restart services at NFS server.
+Even if this didn’t solve your issue, final step is to restart services at the NFS server.
 Caution!
-This will disconnect all NFS shares which are exported from NFS server.
-All clients will see mount point disconnect.
-This step is where 99% you will get your issue resolved.
+This will disconnect all NFS shares which are exported from the NFS server.
+All clients will see the mount point disconnect.
+This step is where 99% of you will get your issue resolved.
 If not then NFS configurations must be checked, provided you have changed configuration and post that you started seeing this error.